Dentist Information for Kids

 - Please don’t tell your child that there is nothing to fear because they are naturally without fear unless someone suggests otherwise.
 We like to joke that a parent would never tell a child that there is nothing to fear about a visit to the grocery store or the library, so why say it about a visit to the dentist?

-- At our DFW dentist office, Dr. Debra Seznik and the entire office team make every effort to ensure that your child’s first visit is a pleasant and comfortable experience from the moment your family arrives at our office.
+- At our DFW dentist office, our entire team will make every effort to ensure that your child’s first visit is a pleasant and comfortable experience from the moment your family arrives at our office.
 Upon arrival, you will be greeted by friendly people with warm smiles and personalities that work well with children.
 We’ll show you around and get you and your child comfortable with the office and the staff.

 - Surprisingly, most kids actually do better if their parents are not in the treatment room with them, but are close by.
 As a result, we usually see the child alone, but have created a Parent Nook that is right outside the treatment room so the parent is very close by.
 Parents and children remain within hearing distance of each other, but the parent isn’t actually in the room . . . unless it becomes clear that it would be better for all if they were.
 We are always flexible and will do what works best for each individual situation and patient.